sap-tutorials/Tutorials/tutorials/ws-local-configuration/ws-local-configuration.md

 A set of consumer proxies is collected within a service group.
 The service definitions in the underlying profile create a relationship between the service group.
 In result, they can automatically configure the corresponding endpoints for each service definition and the corresponding logical ports for each consumer proxy.

-Another advantage is that the local configuration of a service group makes it possible to define so-called logical receiver determinations to route Web service messages to different provider systems.
+Another advantage is that the local configuration of a service group makes it possible to define so-called logical receiver determinations to route web service messages to different provider systems.

 In older releases or documentation, local configuration is often called smart configuration or mass configuration.